myuki/toolbox/README.md

 Create a btrfs snapshot and delete the oldest snapshot when reach the specific limit of amount.

-Can specific which snapshot should be reserved when delete.
-Or specific the tag in snapshot name.
+Can use `reservedSnapshotList` to specific which snapshot should be reserved when delete.
+Or specific the tag in `reservedSnapshotTags`.

 Parameter: `[snapshot name]`